YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Setup

 \subsubsection{Traffic Signs Dataset}

-The Traffic Signs dataset by Radu Oprea is an open-source dataset on Kaggle that contains around 55 classes across 3253 training and 1128 validation images of traffic signs in different sizes and environments \cite{traffic-signs-detection-europe_dataset}.
-All of the images in the dataset are initially in a size of 640$\times$640 with no labels for False Positives detection.
-Undersampling techniques were applied to this dataset to balance the different classes.
-This dataset is crucial for applications in autonomous driving, traffic management, road safety, and intelligent transportation systems.
-However, it presents challenges due to the varying sizes of target objects and the similarities in patterns across different classes, complicating the detection process.
+The Traffic Signs dataset by Radu Oprea is an open-source dataset on Kaggle containing around 55 classes across 3253 training and 1128 validation images of traffic signs in various sizes and environments \cite{traffic-signs-detection-europe_dataset}.
+All images in the dataset are initially sized 640$\times$640, with no labels for False Positives detection.
+To balance the classes, undersampling techniques were applied, as shown in Figure \ref{fig: distribution signs}.
+After preprocessing the dataset by removing classes with less than 50 observation counts, 24 classes remained, with 3233 images split into 70\% training, 20\% validation, and 10\% testing, with no data augmentation techniques applied.
+This dataset is vital for applications in autonomous driving, traffic management, road safety, and intelligent transportation systems.
+Additionally, it presents challenges due to the varying sizes of target objects and the similarities in patterns across different classes, which complicate the detection process.